 - Find a friend, professor, or mentor to proofread it for you.

 ☐ Letter of Recommendation

-- The recommender will get an automated email from FAIT Fellowship with directions on how to submit a recommendation, which will automatically sync with your application in the FAIT Fellowship.
+- Your recommender will receive an email from the FAIT Fellowship with instructions on how to submit the recommendation.
+They will submit the Letter of Recommendation in our secure portal, and it will automatically sync with your application in the FAIT Fellowship.